 The skinny little La Brasa sister restaurant impresses with contemporary, seasonal Italian cuisine (including a nightly prix-fixe option), affordable and well-balanced apertifs, and a super-cool vibe created by moody lighting and chill beats.

 126 Broadway, Somerville, 617-764-1612, fathenboston.com.

 Warm, intimate, and casual, Boston’s premier Scottish gastropub is comfortable and cool—plus, the menu of uncommon fare like cullen skink (a traditional Scottish chowder), herb-roasted chicken with rumbledthump (a side dish of potato, cabbage, and onion), and lamb haggis is not only great comfort food, but also a fun conversation starter.

 2 Perkins St., Jamaica Plain, 617-524-2836, thehavenjp.com.

 The key to a long-term relationship with a date-night spot?
 Consistent comfort, which the married chef and sommelier behind this Brookline Village favorite have provided for more than 15 years.
-Rustic, refined cichetti such as fried sage leaves with anchovy; comforting northern Italian cuisine (don’t skip the signature house-made tagliatelle bolognese), and a curated selection of wines are right at home in the brick-and-beam dining room.
+Rustic, refined cichetti such as fried sage leaves with anchovy; comforting northern Italian cuisine, like the signature house-made tagliatelle bolognese; and a curated selection of wines are right at home in the brick-and-beam dining room.

 48 Boylston St., Brookline, 617-739-0007, lamorra.com.

 Lolita Cocina & Tequila (Fort Point)

-This sprawling space ups the drama on date-night with red chandeliers and stained glass against stone walls and velour appointments—particularly on a sultry night when the Channel-side windows let in the sea breeze.
-But it’s not just about atmosphere here: Culinary director Tom Berry (Yvonne’s, Ruka) oversees a menu of fun and fresh Mexican cuisine—and tableside tequila shots.
+This sprawling space ups the drama on date-night with red chandeliers and stained glass against stone walls and velour appointments—particularly on a sultry night when the Channel-facing windows let in the sea breeze.
+But it’s not just about atmosphere here: Culinary director Tom Berry (Yvonne’s, Ruka, Mariel) oversees a menu of fun and fresh Mexican cuisine—and table-side tequila shots.

 253 Summer St., Fort Point, Boston, 617-369-0931, lolitamexican.com.